When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Sienna

-Sienna in Popular Culture
+Sienna in Pop Culture

-• Sienna Blake: a character from “Hollyoaks.”
+• Sienna Blake: A long-running, dramatic character from the British soap opera Hollyoaks.

 Is Sienna a Biblical Name?

 No. While the name Sienna is fairly popular among Christian families, it does not appear in the Bible.
+It is a place name derived from Italy and a geological pigment name.

 Is Sienna a Hindu Name?